Viyathmaranlini/MoodFlix-App-main/README.md

 - ✅Fully responsive UI/UX optimized for all devices
 - ✅Dynamic pages for top genres, languages, and release years

-MoodFlix exemplifies the convergence of #AI, hashtag#emotionaware computing, and user-centered design, offering a seamless and engaging way to discover content that resonates emotionally with the viewer.
+MoodFlix exemplifies the convergence of #AI, #emotionaware computing, and user-centered design, offering a seamless and engaging way to discover content that resonates emotionally with the viewer.